Triangle Wildlife Removal Podcast

 The removal and exclusion process includes:

-Species confirmation: Droppings, entry point size, and nighttime activity confirm flying squirrels
+Species confirmation: Droppings and entry point size confirm flying squirrels versus gray squirrels or other wildlife

-One-way doors: Devices installed at primary exits let the colony leave without returning
+One-way door installation: Devices placed at primary exits allow the colony to leave without returning

 Full exclusion: All secondary gaps sealed with heavy-gauge metal flashing and custom screening